 Tank certificate, licenses, and/or registration to include [ ].

 Warranties for all equipment and apparatus.
-In general, any product / manufacturer documentation that was provided with the equipment shall be provided as part of the closeout documents.
+In general, any product manufacturer documentation that was provided with the equipment shall be provided as part of the closeout documents.
 Any warranty requiring forms or checklists shall be completed and fully executed.

 Training certification for instruction seminars signed by the individuals trained on these systems.